 WD Passport External Hard Drive Ultra – View on Amazon.

 Another great option for Mac users is an Apple AirPort.
-It will also run you around $100 bucks.
 It allows you to back up your data wirelessly and connect multiple devices including your iPhone and iPad.
 It’s not easily transportable, but it is super sleek so you don’t have to worry about having a bulky piece of equipment in your home or office.

 Apple AirPort Express Base Station – View on Amazon.